1964 Peruvian Primera División

 The 1964 season of the Peruvian Primera División, the top category of Peruvian football, was played by 10 teams.
 The national champions were Universitario.

+For the current season, the club Defensor Lima adopted the name Defensor Breña.

+Competition format

 At the end of the regular season (home and away matches) teams were split in 2 groups of 5 teams: top 5 played for the title and bottom 5 played for the relegation.
 Teams carried their regular season records and played an additional round (4 further matches).

+Two points were awarded for a win, one point for a draw, and no points for a loss.